cas2247/LendingClubAnalysis/README.md

 Part I:

 Looking at the data descriptively, B and C grade loans seem to be the most prominent with less emphasis being placed on higher risk, subprime lending.
-Historgrams of the loan grades and trended views on the number of loans by grade demonstrate this.
+Histograms of the loan grades and trended views on the number of loans by grade demonstrate this.

 As a result, the average interest rate across all loans is 13.3 %  with a standard deivation of 4.4.